Privacy Policy

 13. Changes to This Policy

 If we make material changes to this privacy policy, we will update the "Last updated" date at the top of this page and, where practical, notify users through the app.
-Our commitment to offline-first, no-collection architecture is foundational to Dryx and is not something we intend to change.
+Dryx is offline-first: your workspace never leaves your machine, and any Ecosystem Contribution is strictly opt-in.
+If we ever introduce an opt-in way to contribute anonymized data, it will be off by default, clearly disclosed, and never required to use Dryx.

 14. Your Rights